ytechie/azure-function-docdb-update-server/readme.md

 This is a basic implementation of a server that tracks the current version of systems (nodes) deployed in various locations.
 Clients regularly check in, and they're told if there is a newer version of their software available.

 This is only a sample of some of the concepts.
-Definitely not a complete solution by any means.
+Not a complete solution by any means.

 ## Required Reading